Ratstail91/Toy/docs/spec.md

 Dictionaries are key-value collections of variables.
 Every key has a single associated value; any missing value is considered `null`. `null` is an invalid key type.
 Nesting dictionaries within themselves is not allowed.

 ```
-var dict: [string, string] = ["key one": "value one", "key two": "value two"];
+var dict: [string:string] = ["key one": "value one", "key two": "value two"];

 print dict["key one"]; //value one

-var dictTwo: [int, int] = [:]; //empty dictionary
+var dictTwo: [int:int] = [:]; //empty dictionary
 ```

 Keys, values and dictionaries can be declared const, like so:

 ```
-var dict: [string const, int const] const = [
+var dict: [string const:int const] const = [
 	"one": 1,
 	"two": 2,
 	"three": 3
 ];
 ```

 Dictionaries can be indexed using traditional bracket notation.
-Existing elements can be accessed or overwritten, or new ones inserted if they don't already exist this way by using the standard library functions.
+Existing elements can be accessed or overwritten, or new ones inserted if they don't already exist this way.

 ```
 dict["foo"] = "bar";